mhenke/cfwheels-training/05-authentication.md

 <cfset filters(through="checkLogin", only="new,create,edit,update,delete")>
 ```

-This will run our 'checkLogin' action in  '/controllers/Controller.cfc' **before** these actions: 'new`,  'create`, 'edit`, 'update' and 'delete`.
+This will run our 'checkLogin' action in  '/controllers/Controller.cfc' **before** these actions: 'new',  'create', 'edit', 'update' and 'delete'.

 With that in place, try accessing '/article/new' when you logged in and when your logged out.